Pregnancy

 Round ligament symptoms can be painful, but usually they are pretty quick, lasting for only a few moments after aggravated.

-Round ligament pain in pregnancy can be uncomfortable, and if you’ve never experienced it before, the pain can be alarming.
+Round ligament pain itself is typically not dangerous, but it can be uncomfortable.
+If you’ve never experienced it before, the pain can be alarming.
 The good news is that symptoms usually ease up by the third trimester and resolve completely after pregnancy, when your uterus shrinks back down to its pre-pregnancy size.

 It is important to be able to distinguish round ligament pain from other types of abdominal pain in pregnancy.
 There are many causes of abdominal pain in pregnancy ranging from benign to serious conditions that need to be evaluated by a healthcare professional ASAP.